LonelyLiaR/nameless/README.md

 ## Scripts
 - `npm run build` or `yarn build` Generate blog files, the `build` folder's contents is the deploy website.
 - `git pull` Update Nameless.
-You need to re-generate blog files and re-deploy it.
+You need to regenerate blog files and redeploy it.

 ## Contributing